tigera-solutions/cc-eks-egress-gw/README.md

        kubectl get pods --output=custom-columns='NAME:.metadata.name,IP ADDRESS:.status.podIP'
        ```

-19. Test the new egw selections a ns
+19. Test the new egw selecting a namespace instead of a pod this time.

     ```bash
     #create a ns
     kubectl create ns app-test
     ```

     a.
-Test w/o egress-gw
+Test without using the egress-gw

        Create a pod and test